 Oceania is a geographic term coveing a huge area of the Western Pacific, most but not all south of the Equator.
 The area is commonly referred to as the South and Central Pacifiv, but is all locted in the Wesern Pacific--except for Easter Island.
 Oceania includes Australia commonly given continental status.
 There are also two huge archepolgical nations--Indonesia and the Philippines.
 In additn are a smll number of island nations.
 The largest islands are New Guinra, Borneo, and the two main New Zealand islands.
 Many other islands and island groups are included in Micronesia and Melonesia.
 Most of these islands, except for southern Australia and New Zealand are located in the Tropics.
 The proples of Oceania are a diverse mixture .
 We find aboregines in Austrlia as well as primitive proples ion isands like New Guinea and Borneo.
 Much of the area ws settled by Poynesian peoples originting in Southeast Asia.
 To the originl peoples have been added an extrdunary mixture of Indian Hindus, Arab traders, and European colonists, including the Dutch, English, French, German, Portugese, and Spanish.
 And finally in the late-19th century, the Americans.
 And finally the Japanese for a brief period of the 20th century leading to World War II.
 Many of the islands of Oceania achieved independence in the de-colonization period following the War..

-HBC is an international community.
+CIH/HBC is an international community.
 We are thus especially interested in reader comment from the various different countries.
 A reader writes, somewhat tounge-in-cheek, "Far easier for you in the States than those of us in the Old World!"
 But remember, we do not want a listing of events.
-What we want is a historical summary bring out each country's role in the evolution of human society, both negative and positive.
+What we want is a historical summary bringing out each country's role in the evolution of human society, both negative and positive.
 Thus for England we do not need a list of English kings, but a paragraph focusing on the evolution of democracy and the rule law.
 Also we need to mention the Royal Navy, industrial revolution, colonialism, and role in maintaining the European balance of power.
 We can manage this for the larger countries, although we would prefer contributions from the country's involved.
-The task for smaller countries is more of a challenge.
+Here we get how the unfolding events are viewed which is an important part of any historical assessment.
+The task for smaller countries is more of a challenge, but we now have historical pages on quite a number of countries including many small countries. .

 [Boys' Clothing Home]